Crockpot Scalloped Potatoes are one of our go-to sides for holidays and parties.

-• Great for holidays!
+• Holiday helper.
+Frees up oven space, making it perfect for big meals and gatherings.
 The slow cooker does the work, which is really great for busy holidays like Easter and Christmas.

 Russet potatoes are the best to use for Scalloped potatoes.